CZDanol/DNLTray/README.md

 - Always put four rectangles around the pattern (determining position of outer walls)

 # To-do
+- The drawer rails are not attached to the wall!
+- Move most settings to system_default.scad
 - Zipping (auto generate PNG + STL zips from selection)
 - Cut down patterns (extra patterns)
 - Cut down sizes - only allow certain combinations (not too high)